abhishek-mathpati/Park-Hub/README.md

 - The map integration may not function correctly in offline mode.

 ## Contact
-For any inquiries or feedback, please contact [abhisamshek1212@gmail.com].
+- For authorised evaluation or demonstration requests, please contact the repository maintainer.